Surviving R. Kelly Documentary on Lifetime

-If you haven't watched Surviving R. Kelly six-part documentary on the Lifetime Network yet, I urge you to do so.
+Surviving R. Kelly is a must-watch six-part documentary on the Lifetime Network.
 It is extremely difficult to watch, especially for survivors of rape and sexual assault, but I believe the women who are speaking out about their experiences need to be heard.

 I muted R. Kelly years ago once I found out about the pornographic tape of him with an underage age girl.
 I can't listen to his music, I don't watch award shows where he is being “honored,” and I wouldn't go to one of his concerts even if I was getting paid to attend.
 With all the trauma I have experienced with sexual abuse, I cannot support predators or anyone who supports them.
 Regardless if R. Kelly was found not guilty in court (based on a technicality), the video stands for itself.
 The girl in the video is underage and that in itself is a crime.
 I haven't watched the video, I've only seen what is shown in the Surviving R. Kelly documentary.